-Discontinuing or diminishing any current services to the Park residents or to implementing the closure of the park.
-Prior to the filing of any application, motion, or suit related to the Judgment, the 2 25. parties shall commence a meet and confer process in writing and negotiate in good faith in an 3 effort to resolve any dispute arising from or related to the Judgment without intervention by the 4 Special Master/Referee and/or the Court.
-If the parties are unable to resolve their dispute after 5 meet and confer discussions, any party may seek a resolution of that dispute by the Court.
-6 7 NOTICE OF ENTRY OF JUDGMENT Within thirty (30) calendar days of the filing of the Notice of Entry of Judgment, 26.
-8 the De Anza Cove Notice Administrator Gilardi & Co. shall (a) serve Notice of Entry of 9 Judgment on the Plaintiff Class Members identified in Exhibit A by First-Class U.S. Mail, which 10 will be comprised of a summary notice jointly prepared and approved by the parties and a court-11 endorsed copy of the Notice of Entry of Judgment (Cal.
-Rules of Ct., Rule 3.771(b)), and (b) 12 establish an internet website or webpage(s) on its own website that includes, but is not limited to, 13 the publishing of the Notice of Entry of Judgment.
-Copies of the Notice of Entry of Judgment 14 15 shall also be kept by Defendant at the Park's management office available for any homeowner or tenant at all times through and until the complete removal of all mobilehomes from the Park.
-16 ATTORNEYS' FEES AND COSTS 17 Plaintiff is awarded attorneys' fees in the amount of \$ and costs in the 18 27. , to be interlineated into the Judgment by cost memorandum and/or 19 amount of \$ noticed motion.
-Said award fees and costs shall be deposited into a trust account with a financial 20 institution of Defendant's own choosing, in Defendant's own name and under its control.
-21 22 23 24 JOEL M. PRESSMAN 25 JUDGE OF THE SUPERIOR COURT 26 27 28 JUDGMENT
+Discontinuing or diminishing any current services to the Park residents or

+Prior to the filing of any application, motion, or suit related to the Judgment, the parties shall commence a meet and confer process in writing and negotiate in good faith in an effort to resolve any dispute arising from or related to the Judgment without intervention by the Special Master/Referee and/or the Court.
+If the parties are unable to resolve their dispute after meet and confer discussions, any party may seek a resolution of that dispute by the Court.

+NOTICE OF ENTRY OF JUDGMENT

+Within thirty (30) calendar days of the filing of the Notice of Entry of Judgment, the De Anza Cove Notice Administrator Gilardi & Co. shall (a) serve Notice of Entry of Judgment on the Plaintiff Class Members identified in Exhibit A by First-Class U.S. Mail, which will be comprised of a summary notice jointly prepared and approved by the parties and a courtendorsed copy of the Notice of Entry of Judgment (Cal.
+Rules of Ct., Rule 3.771(b)), and (b) establish an internet website or webpage(s) on its own website that includes, but is not limited to, the publishing of the Notice of Entry of Judgment.
+Copies of the Notice of Entry of Judgment shall also be kept by Defendant at the Park's management office available for any homeowner or tenant at all times through and until the complete removal of all mobilehomes from the Park.

+ATTORNEYS' FEES AND COSTS 18/19/14 40

+Plaintiff is awarded attorneys' fees in the amount of \$7,714,510. and costs in the noticed motion.
+Said award fees and costs shall be deposited into a trust account with a financial institution of Defendant's own choosing, in Defendant's own name and under its control.

+JUDGE OF THE SUPERIOR COURT